spsforks/ziglang-zig-wiki/LLVM-Upgrade-Process.md

  * Update the CI scripts to the new version.
  * Update the static asserts at the bottom of `src/zig_llvm.cpp`
  * Run `tools/update_clang_options.zig` and use it to update the file `src-self-hosted/clang_options_data.zig`.
- * Build zig in debug mode with the debug mode llvm, clang, lld, and run the full Zig test suite.
-This takes several hours, but ensures that zig is not tripping any LLVM asserts.
+ * Build zig in debug mode with asserts-enabled llvm, clang, lld, and run the full Zig test suite.

 ## After the LLVM Release